What is a more authentically Mexican drink than a margarita? Well, as it turns out, a lot of things!

 There is a lot of debate about where the first margarita originated, and most theories put its place of origin somewhere along the US-Mexico border, some in Mexico and some in Texas or California.

-So while a margarita might, in fact, be the perfect way to celebrate the hybrid holiday that is Cinco de Mayo, if you want more authentic Mexican drinks or if you are visiting Mexico, check out one of these!
+So while a margarita might, in fact, be the perfect way to celebrate the hybrid holiday that is Cinco de Mayo, if you want more authentic Mexican drinks or if you are visiting Mexico, check out one of these traditional drinks in Mexico!

 The mangonada (or chamoyada or chamango, depending on where you are) is popular with both kids and adults.
 Fresh mango is blended with ice and then covered with chamoy sauce that is spicy, sweet, and sour.
 The spice will burn your tongue and the frozen mango will cool it down.
+If you are in a beach destination like Veracruz, you’ll be sure to see them.
 You may need to work on your spice tolerance before enjoying this one, but it’s a great summer treat!
 To make it yourself, order the chamoy sauce and candy tamarind sticks here

 If mezcal is Mexico’s national spirit, the paloma can be considered Mexico’s quintessential cocktail.
 A cocktail-quality paloma includes fresh grapefruit juice and lime juice with tequila or mezcal.
 If you have fresh grapefruit you can try this recipe.
 If not, you can do what Mexican college students do: mix mezcal with a grapefruit soda like Squirt.
 It makes a refreshing drink for hot weather!
 When I was traveling in Mexico, this is what our guide brought us to enjoy when we were relaxing on a boat in Xochimilco and we definitely weren’t the only ones drinking it!